 I listen to music a lot.
 I particularly enjoy Folk, Bluegrass, and Rock but listen to all genres, depending upon my mood.
 My favorite instruments to listen to are harpsichord, fiddle, cello, violin... all the strings, really.

 I like to read but am not a fast reader.
 I usually like young-adult horror, Sci-fi, and dystopia.
 YA books are usually not real long and fairly easy reads.
 That said, my two favorite authors are Stephen King and Douglas Adams.
-I have read everything they have written (aside from some of King’s screen plays and Adam’s radio programs), much of it more than once.
+I have read everything they have written (aside from some of King’s screen plays and Adam’s Dr. Who radio program scripts), much of it more than once.
 I have read Adam’s 'The Hitchhiker’s Guide to the Galaxy' [5-book trilogy] more than a dozen times in the past 30+ years and King’s 'The Dark Tower' series five times.

 I am an Amateur Radio Operator who enjoys contests.
 I also enjoy: Postcrossing, WheresGeorge, and Letterboxing.
 I like to fly in small plains but don't do it much as it can be quite expensive.
 Mostly, I enjoy working in my yard and garden.
 I keep flowering plants that attract butterflies and Hummingbirds and grow milkweed for the Monarch Butterflies.